 In 1993, after 126 years and somewhat in decline, it was sold to Carlo Bocchino, owner of Canelli's grappa distillery of the same name, who undertook the restoration of these historic cellars and the impressive building and tasting rooms with great effort and investment.

-For La Spinetta on the other hand, the acquisition of Contratto represents the entry into one of the top Italian sparkling wine houses, by way of a prestigious brand whose production from Asti DOCG to Brut, have greatly influenced the history of Italian Spumante, and whose potential is yet to be fully expressed.
-"We are very excited to have acquired this important facility," says Giorgio Rivetti.
-"It was important for us to enter into this market, and to do so with a famous brand.
+For the Rivetti family on the other hand, the acquisition of Contratto in 2011 represented the entry into one of the top Italian sparkling wine houses, by way of a prestigious brand whose production from Asti DOCG to Brut have greatly influenced the history of Italian Spumante, and whose potential is yet to be fully expressed.
+"We are very excited to have acquired this important facility," said Giorgio Rivetti.
+"It was a dream for us to enter into this market, and to do so with a historic brand.
 From now on, we can play an active role in making Contratto known throughout the world, thanks to our own high profile abroad.
 Italian sparkling wine does not yet enjoy the recognition it deserves on the international scene.
-Now, we will be able to bring the wine onto all the international markets, along with our Barbaresco, Barolo and Moscato.
+Now, we will be able to bring the wine into all the international markets, along with our Barbaresco, Barolo and Moscato.
 We have ambitious goals.
 I want Contratto to be the best sparkling wine producer from Italy and I will do every necessary investment to achieve this."